niolabs/docs/docs/blocks/block-development.md

 # Block Development

+The sky's the limit.
+If you want to connect to a new framework, library, or custom piece of hardware not currently included in the nio-blocks library, you can develop your own custom block.

+Block development can take one of two approaches:

+1. Blocks are simple and generic and very reusable.
+Examples of generic blocks can be found in the [nio-blocks GitHub organization](https://github.com/nio-blocks).
+Blocks developed with this approach are meant to have a single unit of functionality and you can chain blocks together to get complex behavior.

+2. Blocks can be extremely custom and meant for a single purpose.
+This type of block is not likely to be used by more than the one service it was designed for.

+If the type of functionality you desire is not yet available in an existing block, it is not difficult to create a custom block.

 To get started creating a custom block, clone the [block-template repository](https://github.com/nio-blocks/block_template) from GitHub.
 This will provide you with the basic {{ book.product }} block class as well places for the block's requirements, specifications, release notes, and tests.

 Follow the steps in the block template's `README.md`.